meltyourface/blank/posts/Magical-squares/Hand-Mudras-Representing-Magic-Square-Patterns/index.md

 Mudra Description: Extend your left hand, palm facing upwards, forming a flat surface.
 Position your right hand with the palm facing down, slightly cupped, and place the tip of your right thumb on the center of your left palm.
 Spread your right fingers apart so that they form a star shape.

-Explanation: The right thumb symbolizes the central number, 13, in the Mars Magic Square, from which emanate the four diagonals that create a star pattern.
+**Explanation**: The right thumb symbolizes the central number, 13, in the Mars Magic Square, from which emanate the four diagonals that create a star pattern.
 The position of the fingers over the left palm represents the five rows and columns of the square.
 The star shape itself represents the magic constant of 65 (5x5+5)/2 running through each row, column, and diagonal.

 4. Mercury Magic Square Mudra (Order 8)